Beaver Scouts (The Scout Association): Promise

-Muslims use a wording of the promise similar to that above but with the word 'God' replaced with 'Allah', while Buddhists and Hindus replace the word 'God' with 'my Dharma'.
+Muslims use a wording of the promise similar to that above but with the word 'God' replaced with 'Allah', while Hindus replace the word 'God' with 'my Dharma', and Buddhists promise "to seek refuge in the Triple Gem".
 A promise for those of no faith was introduced in January 2014 and substitutes the word 'God' in the promise above for 'our world'.

 Motto

 Since 2002, the Beaver Scout section shares the general Scout motto of Be Prepared.
 Prior to 2002, the motto was Fun and Friends, which is reflected in the usual programme for the section, which made use of play to put across Scouting ideas of friendship and community.

 Awards and badges

 Beaver Scouts can gain a number of awards and badges covering the range of the programme.
 A number are core badges that are often earned by members as part of their time in the section.
 The Membership Award is given to Beavers after they have made their promise and been invested into the Movement, the Joining In Award recognises participation in the programme in yearly chunks and the Moving-On Award is given once a Beaver Scout has completed their time in Beavers and moved into Cub Scouts.